Student-developed

 Assembly Phase

-SCALAR Secure Configurable Autonomous Laboratory for Algorithm Research
+Secure Configurable Autonomous Laboratory for Algorithm Research (SCALAR)

-SCALAR will be our inaugural CubeSat mission.
+Our planned inaugural CubeSat mission.
 Leveraging strategic partnerships with other university CubeSat teams and the WashU Department of Physics, along with utilizing open-source hardware, we are on an accelerated trajectory to launch our first payload in the spring of 2026.
 It is designed to demonstrate on-orbit reconfigurable hybrid compute, a key technology for future, software-enabled missions.

 Q4-2026